ipfs/js-ipfs/API/swarm/README.md

-swarm API
+Swarm API
 =========

 #### `addrs`

-> List of known addresses (from the peer).
+> List of known addresses of each peer connected.

 ##### `Go` **WIP**